MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ---
 # Query Azure CLI command output

 The Azure CLI uses the `--query` argument to execute a [JMESPath query](http://jmespath.org) on the results of commands.
 JMESPath is a query language for JSON, giving you the ability to select and modify data from CLI output.
 Queries are executed on the JSON output before any display formatting.

 The `--query` argument is supported by all commands in the Azure CLI.
-This article covers how to use the features of JMESPath in a series of small, simple examples.
+This article covers how to use the features of JMESPath with a series of small, simple examples.

 ## Dictionary output and list output

 Even when using an output format other than JSON, the results are first treated as JSON for querying with JMESPath.
 CLI output objects are either a JSON array or a dictionary.
 Arrays are sequences of objects that can be indexed, and dictionaries are objects accessed with keys.
+Commands that
-Commands that _could_ return more than one object return an array, and commands that _always_ return _only_ a single object return a dictionary.
+_could_ return more than one object return an array, and commands that _always_ return _only_ a single object return a dictionary.

 ## Accessing dictionary properties

-Working with dictionary output, you can access properties directly from the top level with just the key name.
-By adding the `.` (__subexpression__) character after a property name, you can access properties in nested dictionaries.
-Before introducing queries, take a look at the unmodified output of the
-`az vm show` command:
+Working with dictionary output, you can access properties directly from the top level with just the key.
+The `.` (__subexpression__) character is used to access properties of nested dictionaries.
+Before introducing queries, take a look at the unmodified output of the `az vm show` command:

 ```azurecli-interactive
 az vm show -g QueryDemo -n TestVM -o json